simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Currently, this means adding extra postings (also known as "automated postings").
 Transaction modifiers are enabled by the `--auto` flag.

-A transaction modifier rule looks a bit like a normal transaction, except the first line is an equals sign followed by a [query](manual.html#queries) that matches certain postings.
+A transaction modifier rule looks quite like a normal transaction, except the first line is an equals sign followed by a [query](manual.html#queries) that matches certain postings (mnemonic: `=` suggests matching).
-(mnemonic: `=` suggests matching):
+And each "posting" is actually a posting-generating rule:

 ```journal
 = QUERY